Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 • How did the water sources form?
 What river do the streams eventually flow to?

 Using your trained ears and eyes, you will discover continuous entertainment throughout your journey.
 Also, don’t fall victim to the bias that wildlife is dangerous and should be feared.
 These biases stem from a lack of knowledge about wildlife and how to live in harmony with it.
-Of course there are incidents of conflict between people and wildlife, but generally, if you leave them alone, they’ll do the same to you.
-For instance, most bears are harmless and will avoid you — just don’t entice them to come near your campsite by improperly storing your food.
+Of course, there are incidents of conflict between people and wildlife, but generally, if you leave them alone, they’ll do the same to you.
+For instance, most bears are harmless and will avoid you, but don’t entice them to come near your campsite by improperly storing your food.

 Can you eat certain foods to eat less pain?

 What happens when you start losing interest due to pain?
-Excitement and concentration will wane once your aches and pains interfere with your hiking.
-There is only so much you can do to distract yourself from pain.
-Whether you are experiencing sore hips or knees from hiking, an injury such as a twisted ankle, or just a bad headache, there are foods you can consume to help ease the pain away…naturally.
-Eating a diet that includes anti-inflammatory foods can reduce inflammation and pain.
-Staying healthy and eating right also plays an enormous role in how you feel and your ability to finish a thru-hike.
+Your excitement and focus can diminish when aches and pains interfere with your hiking experience.
+There’s only so much you can do to distract yourself from discomfort.
+Whether you’re dealing with sore hips or knees, an injury like a twisted ankle, or even a bad headache, certain foods can help alleviate the pain naturally.

 Related Posts: